eernstg/typer/README.md

 }
 ```

+## Typer

+For all other things than getting the run-time type of an existing object,
-Other than that, we can use an instance of `Typer<T>` for any type
+we can use an instance of `Typer<T>` for any type `T` that we can denote,
-`T` that we can denote, and this will do more than a `Type` can do.
+and this will do more than a `Type` can do.

+### Comparing types

 In particular, `Typer` has support for the relational operators
 `<`, `<=`, `>`, and `>=`.
 They will determine whether one `Typer`